 - Clean hands before entering and after leaving the patient room and before and after using gowns, masks, and gloves.

-- Family members must wear a surgical mask while they are in the patient room for their own protection and when leaving the patient room.
+- Family members and caregivers must wear a surgical mask while they are in the patient room for their own protection and when leaving the patient room.

 - Family members should avoid visiting common areas where other patients and families are present.